Here are some neat octopus facts & FAQ:

 What is the plural of octopus?

 Octopuses.
-Octopi is wrong, although generally accepted these days.
+Octopi is incorrect, although generally accepted these days.

 Are there any endangered octopuses?